-26.7 If you have conducted a resident labour market test where you placed advertisements before 6 April 2013, you may find that the salary amount, or range is higher, or lower than the minimum allowed for that job in the codes of practice that came into effect on 6 April 2013.

-26.8 If this happens, the salary you say on the CoS must be either within the range that you have advertised, or the minimum set out in the codes of practice, whichever is higher.
+- 26.7 If you have conducted a resident labour market test where you placed advertisements before 6 April 2014, you may find that the salary amount, or range stated in your advertisements is higher, or lower than the minimum allowed for that job in the current codes of practice.
+This is because we update the salary rates in the codes of practice every April. - 26.8 If this happens, the salary you state on the CoS must be either within the range that you have advertised, or the minimum set out in the current codes of practice, whichever is higher.
 For example: